 - Guided meditation (picturing a landscape or picture that you find relaxing)

-Find a quiet, comfortable place and take a few moments to level your breathing and focus.
+Find a quiet, comfortable place and take a few moments to take deep breaths and focus.
 Try to let your thoughts pass without placing judgment on them.
 Using this time to yourself can help you understand your feelings and attitude toward your life circumstances.

 Another good way to relieve some of the negative emotions you may feel and to feel much better is to get it all out on the page.

-Try to write down a few of these affirmations whenever you feel your mood going south, as recognizing the better aspects of our lives can be really beneficial to our mental health and well-being.
+Try to write down a few of these affirmations whenever you’re feeling sad, as recognizing the better aspects of our lives can be really beneficial to our mental health and well-being.

 This can be useful to do in combination with journaling your thoughts.